Spongilla lacustris: Habitats

 Spongilla lacustris are freshwater sponges that prefer shallow, clear waters.
 They are commonly found in ponds, lakes, and slow-moving waters.
 They can be found both protected from the sun under rocks and logs, and on reeds and on rocks where there is more exposure.

-Diet and Food Chain
+Diet and food chain

 Spongilla lacustris are filter eaters that consume small floating organic particles.
-They are consumed by Sisyridae, a group of winged insects also known as sponge flies.
+They are consumed by Sisyridae, a group of winged insects also known as sponge flies or spongillaflies.
 Their larvae act as parasites on the sponge and feed exclusively on it during its larval period.
 Ceraclea are insects that not only feed on the sponges but will use the sponges' spicules to build hard, protective cases for themselves.
 As the larva grows, it not only adds spicules to its casing but pieces of the sponge itself.
 When the ceraclea reaches adulthood and leaves the sponge, it carries and disburses fragments, thus facilitating the formation of new sponge colonies.